 Adriana Mot’s research focuses on the intersections of design, human behavior, and wellbeing, with particular emphasis on spatial environments, daily rhythms, stress regulation, and environmental modulation.
-She develops evidence-based frameworks that bridge practice and empirical inquiry.
+She develops practice-led, evidence-based research frameworks that bridge professional practice and empirical inquiry.

 Academic Credentials